Kalagan in Philippines

 Ask the Lord of the harvest to send forth laborers to minister among the Kalagan of the Philippines.

-Pray that Christian radio broadcasts and evangelical literature will be made available to the Kalagan.
+Pray that Christian radio broadcasts and evangelical literature will become easily available to the Kalagan.